Access to Student Records

 Resources for Running Start students and their parents

-- Starting fall of 2011, the Washington State Legislature will limit the combined high school and college credits the State will fund for each student.
+- Starting fall of 2011, the Washington State Legislature limited the combined high school and college credits the State will fund for each student.
 Students who choose to enroll above the 1.2 FTE will pay per-credit college tuition for every credit in excess of the combined limit.

 - Strengths and limitations of participating in Running Start (PDF 242KB). encourages students and their parents to carefully consider all their options.
 Running Start is a fantastic opportunity, but college academics are much different than high school and it is important that the student be academically, emotionally, and socially prepared for college.